Uber drivers in Denmark must pay fine for every ride, supreme court rules

 A spokesman for the Copenhagen police said it would assess the verdict and decide next week how to proceed.

-Parliament passed a law in February 2017 that introduced more stringent requirements on taxis, such as mandatory fare meters and seat sensors.
-The new rules prompted Uber’s withdrawal.
+Parliament passed a law in February 2017 which reestablished that requirements on taxis, such as mandatory fare meters and seat sensors, would have to be respected.
+Uber has said the new law prompted its withdrawal from Denmark last year.

 The company has previously said it would pay any fine given to its drivers, according to Danish newspaper Berlingske.